Financing for equity in pre-primary education

 Key financing indicators (UIS Data)

-In Slovenia, the official entrance age to pre-primary education is three-years-old.
+In Slovenia, the official entrance age to pre-primary education is three-years-old; pre-primary education is not compulsory.
 The net enrolment rate for pre-primary for both sexes was 93.11% in 2023.

 Children are legally entitled to a place in a kindergarten from the age of 11 months until the start of compulsory schooling, though it is optional.